People Are Splurging On Botox & Peloton Bikes Right Now — Here's Why

 While Marmur Medical is down 40% in patient visits since the pandemic, the average spending per visit has increased, according to Dr. Marmur, most notably with new patients.

 “Most of them get their upper face done because they notice it much more in masks, and it starts to bug them,” she says.
-“One round of injectables is around $950, but I’ve had patients come in for multiple rounds.”
+“One round of injectables is around $950 USD, but I’ve had patients come in for multiple rounds.”

 In an indulgence of another kind, many women have taken to establishing what they perceive as elaborate self-care routines that wouldn’t have occurred to them before last March.